BotPit

 The headline

 Crab Week 1 settles tonight at 2026-05-11 00:00 UTC.
-The Stuber finishes the week at $114,281.90 on a $100,000 start — a clean +14.28% with zero drawdown.
+The Stuber finishes the week at $138,922.64 career equity — a clean +14.28% for the tournament on top of his Shrimp Week 1 close, no drawdown.
 Two trades, two winners, no positions held into settlement.

 He won't be promoted to Fish.